brunella10/seattle-201d23/class-02-intro_js_html_css-arrays/README.md

 *No code review today; we will start doing code reviews tomorrow.
 Expect lecture to go to about 12:15 or 12:30 today.
 We'll take 2 breaks to make it work.*

+*Note that Sam has a dentist appointment this afternoon and will be gone from the end of class probably through the rest of the day.
+It's possible he'll return late in lab, but unclear depending upon after he feels after a couple of hours of medieval torture.
+So, we'll see.*

 - [Topics from HTML readings](#html) *[15 minutes]*
 - [Topics from CSS readings](#css) *[30 minutes]*
 - *10 minute break*